13: Vacuity

 “Sorry.
 I’ve never used it on another drone.
 To heal them, I mean.”

 “Love it when a clarification raises the same question it’s answering.”
 Lowering her hand, Uzi gazed at the maid’s claws again.
 They weren’t any larger or sharper, but new threat lurked in them.
 Between them.
-“So, you’ve got AbsoluteSolver witchcraft too?”
+“So, you’ve also got witchcraft from the AbsoluteSolver?”

 Before the words even left her mouth, Uzi knew she’d made a mistake.
 The wrongness returned, magnified.
 A pressure flooded the room.
 Pointed, like the invisible claws were back and had unseen tips everywhere along her body, inside and out.